Alaska Medical Malpractice Law Firm for Birth Injuries

 As with any medical malpractice claim, a birth injury plaintiff must prove negligence by a preponderance of the evidence.
 Equally important to proving liability is putting forward a convincing case for a damage amount that truly compensates the victim, especially in cases where the extent of the injury is uncertain or difficult to quantify.
 Dillon & Findley is an experienced medical malpractice law firm with the ability to make a compelling case for compensation that matches your catastrophic loss.

 From our office in Anchorage, Dillon & Findley serves all of Alaska.
-We offer a free initial consultation for all legal issues.
 For birth injury cases, our firm advances all litigation costs.
 You do not pay our attorney’s fees unless the case resolves favorably.
 Our office is located in downtown Anchorage near the U.S. District Court, Alaska Supreme Court and Alaska Superior Court.